About Counselling

 Counselling Framework Agreement

-This framework represents the commitment of the client and the counsellor to working together cooperatively.
+This framework represents the commitment of the client and the counsellor to working together cooperatively within boundaries which promote a successful therapeutic relationship.

 Appointments for counselling sessions